Alejogb1/job-board/blog-data/how-can-i-address-a-mixed-multiclass-and-continuous-multioutput-target-in-classification-metrics.md

 id: "how-can-i-address-a-mixed-multiclass-and-continuous-multioutput-target-in-classification-metrics"
 ---

-Okay, let’s tackle this.
+, let’s tackle this.
 Been there, seen that kind of modeling challenge – a mix of multiclass classification alongside continuous, multioutput targets.
 It’s not uncommon, and frankly, the “one-size-fits-all” metric approach simply breaks down.
 I recall a project where we were predicting customer behavior; some aspects were discrete categories (like product interest: 'A', 'B', or 'C'), while others were continuous, reflecting expected spending across various product lines.
 Throwing everything into a standard accuracy calculation was…uninformative, to say the least.
 So, we had to get a bit more granular.

 The key here is to decompose the problem and evaluate each target type using appropriate metrics before synthesizing a final, overall assessment.
 We can't expect a single metric to meaningfully capture performance across both classification and regression problems.
 It's like trying to measure the quality of a fruit salad with only a scale; you'll get the total weight, but nothing about the individual flavors or textures.